nahuel242/documentation/docs/Using Randomness/chainlink-vrf.md

 Chainlink VRF v2 offers two methods for requesting randomness:

 - [Subscription](/docs/vrf/v2/subscription/): Users create a subscription account and fund its balance with LINK tokens.
-Users can then link one or several consumer contracts to the subscription account.
-When the consumer contracts request randomness, the transaction costs are calculated once the randomness requests are fulfilled and the subscription balance is deducted accordingly.
+Users can then link one or several consuming contracts to the subscription account.
+When the consuming contracts request randomness, the transaction costs are calculated once the randomness requests are fulfilled and the subscription balance is deducted accordingly.
 This mode allows the users to fund their use of Chainlink VRF from a single location.
 - [Ad-hoc](/docs/vrf/v2/ad-hoc/): Consuming contracts directly pay with LINK when they request for randomness.
 Hence users have to directly fund their consuming contracts and ensure there are enough LINK tokens to pay for randomness requests.

 ## Choosing the right method